kubernetes/enhancements/keps/sig-cli/0031-kustomize-integration.md

 [Tools for generating]: https://github.com/ekalinin/github-markdown-toc

+Link to tracking issue: kubernetes/enhancements#633

+See [KEP FAQ](kep-faq.md) for "why not as as plugin".

 ## Summary

 [Kustomize](https://github.com/kubernetes-sigs/kustomize)
-was developed as a subproject of sig-cli by kubectl maintainers with the goal of addressing a collection of issues creating friction for declarative workflows in kubectl (e.g. `kubectl apply`).
-The goal of Kustomize was to eventually bring this functionality back to kubectl in order to complement `kubectl apply` and other declarative workflow commands.
+was developed as a subproject of sig-cli by kubectl maintainers with the goal of addressing a collection of issues (See [motivation](#motivation)) creating friction for declarative workflows in kubectl (e.g. `kubectl apply`).
+The goal of the kustomize subproject was to bring this functionality back to kubectl to better complement `kubectl apply` and other declarative workflow commands.

 - declaratively generating Resource config